weir12/DENA/README.md

   - [Utils](#utils)
     - [1.Dimension reduction & Cluster of a dataset](#1dimension-reduction--cluster-of-a-dataset)
     - [2.Absolute difference of mean](#2absolute-difference-of-mean)
+#  DENA (Deeplearning Explore Nanopore m6A)

+Deep learning model used to detect RNA m6a with read level based on the Nanopore direct RNA data.

 ## Author: liangou
 ## E-mail:liangou@ips.ac.cn
 ## Getting Started